 “I have been really happy with the results so far; in combination with improved training and rest regime, I have been able to increase the intensity and duration of my training, build muscle and reduce my body fat percentage.
 My sport requires me to ‘make weight’ on a regular basis and although I am stronger and more muscular than when I first started fighting I am still able to make the same weight.”

 What does she eat?

-Eating foods lose to their natural state is an important part of Claire’s strategy and she tries to “avoid ingredients that sound like they belong in a chemistry lab.”
+Eating foods close to their natural state is an important part of Claire’s strategy.
+She tries to “avoid ingredients that sound like they belong in a chemistry lab.”